Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $83.3$ (d) $8330$

-Solution: All information required to use the centripetal force formula $F_c=\frac{mv^2}{r}$ is given but the object's speed $v$.
-Thus, rearranging this for $v$ and substituting the known values into it, we get \begin{align*} v&=\sqrt{\frac{rF_c}{m}}\\\\ &= \sqrt{\frac{0.85\times 245}{2.5}}\\\\&=\boxed{9.13\quad \rm m/s}\end{align*} Thus, the correct choice is (b).
+Solution: All information required to use the centripetal force formula $F_c=\frac{mv^2}{r}$ is given except the object's speed, $v$.
+Rearranging the formula to solve for $v$ and substituting the known values, we get: \begin{align*} v&=\sqrt{\frac{rF_c}{m}}\\\\ &= \sqrt{\frac{0.85\times 245}{2.5}}\\\\&=\boxed{9.13\quad \rm m/s}\end{align*} Thus, the correct choice is (b).

 (a) $26$ (b) $37$